 Do they belong to any trade organizations?

-Usually the quality of the product is directly related to the quality of the guarantee.
+Many times the quality of the product is directly related to the quality of the guarantee.
 Simply put, a company that sells a poor quality product can't afford to offer a good guarantee.
-A couple of things to watch out for are short return periods (such as 10-15 days) and re-stocking fees (sometimes up to 50%).
-Also beware of wording such as "for exchange only", "return authorization required", or "only un-opened containers".
+A couple of things to watch out for are short return periods (such as 10-15 days) and re-stocking fees (sometimes 50% or more).
+Also beware of wording such as "for exchange only" , "return authorization required" ,or the return policy is "only un-opened containers" .
 A company's guarantee should be easy to locate on their web site and clearly stated.
 Their return period should give you enough time to receive the product, try it, and return if you are dissatisfied.